top of page

 photo1 (2).jpg

-Sandrina Maçãs
+Sandrina Maçãs (PhD Student)

 In 2015 I graduated in Biochemistry at the University of Beira Interior (Portugal).
 As a Marie Curie fellow, I worked one year in the project R’Birth (Lund, Sweden) and two years on Parkinson’s disease at the Training4CRM project (Madrid, Spain).
 During my path, I found my passion for neuroscience and with that, the curiosity to find out more about how molecules and circuits function in the brain to control body movement.